Writing and Literature

 Dystopia in the Margins

-Mimi Wong writes about art, culture, and literature.
-For her work engaging with contemporary art by artists from the Asian diaspora, she was awarded the Andy Warhol Foundation Arts Writers Grant.
-Her writing has been published in The Believer, Catapult, Electric Literature, Hyperallergic, Literary Hub, and Refinery29.
-She is Editor-in-Chief of the literary magazine The Offing and a part-time lecturer at The New School.
-She lives in Brooklyn, New York.
+Mimi Wong is a writer, editor, and educator.
+For her work engaging with Asian diasporic culture, she was awarded the Andy Warhol Foundation Arts Writers Grant.
+Her writing has been published in The Believer, Electric Literature, Literary Hub, and was anthologized in Best!
+Letters from Asian Americans in the Arts (Paper Monument/n+1, 2021).
+She is Editor-in-Chief of the literary magazine The Offing and an assistant professor at The New School.
+She lives in New York.

 Bess Frankel